stat545ubc-2022/assignment-b3-haleymac/README.md

 # Vancouver Trees Shiny App

-**For this assignment I have chosen option B and have created my own shiny app**
+**For this assignment I have chosen to continue developing my own shiny app**

-This repository contains the source code for a shiny app that allows a user to explore the vancouver trees dataset through several interactive features, including a coordinate plot and a customizable table.
+This repository contains the source code for a shiny app that allows a user to explore the vancouver trees dataset through several interactive features.
+The features include several variables the users can sort the dataset by, a map that shows the location in the city of the user’s selected trees, the ability to colour-code the points on the map for a number of variables, and an interactive and customizable table.

+Some features have also been added to make to app more visually appealing, including the addition of an image as well as changing some theme colours. .

 A running instance of the shiny app can be found at: